networksetcetera/LODS/README.md

 - download node.js (64-bit), select **chocolatey** option
 - This requires a restart of the Lab VM
 - Check installation.
 Az, Python, npm, choco
 - Debug locally.
-This will ask to install _Azure Functiosn Core Tools_
+This will ask to install _Azure Functions Core Tools_

 Lab02 - complete, files in Onedrive